 Five steps to your next promotion

-Step four.
+Step Four.
 Become your supervisorâs ally.
 Some supervisors are impossible to work with, but thatâs not the norm.
 If you are smart, you will begin to work closely with your supervisor and begin to help him or her look good.
-Anticipate their needs, offer suggestions, and really get to know them.
-Document what you do, as you set that person up for an eventual promotion of their own.
+Anticipate his or her needs, offer suggestions, and really get to know him or her.
+Document what you do as you set that person up for an eventual promotion of their own.
 Yes, you know what that means â you could move into their spot.

 Karen Hinds is “The Workplace Success Expert.â For a FREE SPECIAL REPORT on Avoiding Career Killers in the Workplace, send an email to firstname.lastname@example.org